tilemachoscfu/webScrape/README.md

-IMDB web-crawler for comparing movies and series.
+IMDB web-crawler for comparing movies and series using BeautifulSoup.